 - The Lucy A. Enos Scholarship for Teachers: In honor of his Hawai’ian grandmother, Mr. Pulham, and his wife, Cynthia, provide annual funding for this scholarship, which enables a teacher of Hawai’ian ancestry, or a teacher working with students of Hawai’ian ancestry, to attend a week-long professional development course on the mainland.

-- Kamehameha Schools Relay for Life/American Cancer Society: In remembrance of Bernice Pauahi Bishop, Mr. Pulham supports the American Cancer Society via the Kamehameha Schools Relay for Life program.
+- Kamehameha Schools Relay for Life/American Cancer Society: In remembrance of Bernice Pauahi Bishop, and of his late son, Nathan Ka'ehukai Pulham, Mr. Pulham supports the American Cancer Society via the Kamehameha Schools Relay for Life program.

 - National American Pacific Islander Leadership Institute (NAPALI): Mr. Pulham is a contributor, supporter and guest lecturer for this non-profit foundation, which works to develop new generations of leaders from island cultures across the Pacific.

-- Nechung Dorje Drayang Ling: Mr. Pulham is a financial supporter of this historic temple in the Wood Valley Rain Forest in his native Ka’u, adjacent his family’s ancestral Hawaiian lands.
+- Nechung Dorje Drayang Ling: Mr. Pulham is a member and supporter of this historic temple in the Wood Valley Rain Forest in his native Ka’u, adjacent his family’s ancestral Hawaiian lands.

 With friend Dr. Neil deGrasse Tyson.